coolhead/flint-docs/04.connectors/01.base/02.ssh/docs.md

 ## Connector request error handling

-Here is how you can handle the connector requests success or failures within your Flintbit.
-This would help you to take appropriate action if something failed.
+This is how success or failures can be handled for the connector requests within your Flintbit.
+This would help to take appropriate action if something failed.

 ``` ruby
 if response.exitcode == 0               # 0 is success.
   puts "success"